St. Patrick's Cathedral - New York City (Photo: Mike Baker - www.bakerlite.co.uk)

 Electro-pneumatic action

-In 1926, Pietro Yon was appointed Organist/Director of Music, and plans were initiated to replace the Jardine organ.
+In 1926, Pietro Yon was appointed Organist & Director of Music, and plans were initiated to replace the 1879 George Jardine & Son organ in the gallery and the 1880 J.H. & C.S.
+Odell organ in the chancel.
 The St. Louis firm of Geo.
 Kilgen & Son was contracted to build two new instruments according to designs heavily influenced by Mr. Yon.

 The Kilgen company first installed the Chancel Organ in 1928.
-Its 1,480 pipes are encased in the north Ambulatory, diagonally across from the console.
-The Chancel Organ provides the music for services held in the Lady Chapel and complements the Gallery Organ in the playing of hymns.
+Its 1,480 pipes were encased in the north Ambulatory, across the aisle from its three-manual console.

 During the installation period and concurrent renovation of the cathedral in 1927-31, a concrete-reinforced extension to the original gallery was constructed to accommodate the new Gallery Organ.
 In 1930, the Grand Gallery Organ, with one of the nation's most glorious wood façades adorned with angels and Latin inscriptions, was completed.